immobiliare/Glider/Documentation/Transports.md

 ## OSLogTransport

 > **Note**
-> Available on macOS, iOS, watchOS and tvOS.
+> Available on macOS, iOS and tvOS.
 Use POSIXTransport on Linux.

-The `OSLogTransport` is an implemention of the `Transport` protocol that records log entries using the new unified logging system available s of iOS 10.0, macOS 10.12, tvOS 10.0, and watchOS 3.0.
+The `OSLogTransport` is an implemention of the `Transport` protocol that records log entries using the new unified logging system available s of iOS 10.0, macOS 10.12, tvOS 10.0.

 More [informations here](https://developer.apple.com/documentation/os/logging).